 I can’t say whether it deserves that award, but I would say it’s well worth visiting when you’re in Key West.
 Fortunately, it’s so hard to find that there’s no danger of Hogfish turning all “Duval Street.”

 Hogfish opened almost 20 years ago in a working marina on Stock Island, named because this island immediately east of Key West once was home to herds of livestock .Today half the island is the Key West Golf Course and half is full of marinas and trailer parks.
 Campers know Stock Island as home to Boyd’s Campground, the closest campground to Key West.

 With a waterfront setting, a big chickee hut and open-air dining, Hogfish is casual and unpretentious; a t-shirt and flip-flops place with seating at long picnic tables.
 Those sitting dockside get a kick out of feeding the fish.
 (This is the best use of shrimp tails you’ll ever find.)
 On weekends, there is live music (and it can get loud.)

 You can get your fresh shrimp prepared a variety of ways, but we tried and recommend the Fried Coconut Shrimp.
-The appetizer ($9.95) is six big beautiful shrimp.
+The appetizer, a special of the day, was six big beautiful shrimp.

-The menu had a good variety of moderately priced options, from the $9.95 veggie burger to the $13.95 shrimp po boy to the $9.95 Grouper Cheeks.
-The fish tacos (lobster or hogfish or shrimp or blackened tuna; $10.95 to $13.95) have their fans and then there are the dinner specials from $16.95 to $23.95.
-Folks rave about the lobster bisque and Havana Roast Pork, too.
+The menu has a good variety of moderately priced options — $15 for the shrimp po boy or the “Shrimp and Chips.”
+The fish tacos (hogfish or shrimp or blackened tuna; $16) have their fans and then there are the dinner specials from $165 to $29.
+Folks rave about the lobster bisque and Havana roast pork, too.
 You can wash it down with craft beers.

 6810 Front Street